murphygroup/cellorganizer-documentation_old/source/chapters/tcell.rst

 The synthesis demo included, demo3Dtcell_synth, sythesizes from a T cell model.
 The demo takes in two models, one model containing the cell and nuclear shape models, and the other containing a T cell protein shape model.

-Annotation file
+Annotation File
 ~~~~~~~~~~~~~~~

 Each annotation file contains the information of chosen cell pairs for a movie (each frame is a 3D stack).
 An example annotation file is shown below.
 The annotation file should be formated as described below:

-* Each row represent a cell in a specific time point.
+* Each row represents a cell in a specific time point.
 And the adjacent rows without blank row separation represents a cell in different time points.
 Different cells are separated with blank row(s).
 * In column 1, the name of the image file (depending on how the images are acquired, there may be one file per time point or multiple time points in a single file).
 * In column 2, the number of the channel within that file that contains the GFP fluorescence for that time point (if each time point is in a separate file, this would typically be channel 1; if multiple time points are in the same file, this would typically be the frame number).
 * In columns 3–7, the X coordinate of the left end point, the Y coordinate of the left end point, the X coordinate of the right end point, and the Y coordinate of the right end point for the synapse in that time point.